Lemon Coconut Squares Recipe

 - 3/4 cup flaked coconut

-- 1. In a small bowl, combine flour and confectioners' sugar; cut in the butter until crumbly.
-Press into a lightly greased 13-in. x 9-in. baking pan.
+- 1. In a bowl, combine flour and confectioners' sugar; cut in the butter until crumbly.
+Press onto the bottom of a lightly greased 13-in. x 9-in. baking pan.
 Bake at 350° for 15 minutes.
+Meanwhile, in a mixing bowl, beat the eggs, sugar, lemon juice and baking powder until well mixed.
+Pour over crust; sprinkle coconut evenly over the top.
+Bake at 350° for 20-25 minutes or until golden brown.
+Cool on a wire rack.
+Cut into bars.
+Yield: 4 dozen.

 Reviews for Lemon Coconut Squares